 - Heart failure

 - Abnormal heart rhythm

-- Abnormal potassium or magnesium levels in the blood
+- Abnormal levels of potassium or magnesium in the blood

-If you are pregnant, breastfeeding, or if you think you could be pregnant in the near future, then make sure that you talk to your doctor before taking Azithromycin as the safety of this treatment during pregnancy and breastfeeding has yet to be confirmed.
-This means that your doctor will probably find a more suitable alternative where the benefits outweigh all possible risks to mother and baby.
+If you are pregnant, breastfeeding, or suspect you may become pregnant, it is crucial to consult your doctor before taking Azithromycin.
+The safety of this treatment during pregnancy and while breastfeeding has not been definitively established.
+In such cases, your doctor will likely explore alternative options where the benefits outweigh potential risks to both mother and baby.

 Azithromycin proves to be an exceptionally effective remedy for a wide spectrum of bacterial infections.
 It is associated with minimal side effects and remains remarkably cost-effective.
 The prescribed dose can be administered orally or intravenously.
 Since its discovery in 1980, this antibiotic has gained widespread recognition and is a preferred choice for physicians.
 Its significance is further highlighted by its inclusion in the World Health Organization’s list of essential drugs.